nilemarezz/NGPhakinProject/README.md

   - Comment (Login Required)
   - Edit post (only the person who own that post)
   - Delete post (only the person who own that post)
+  - Delete Comment (only the person who own that comments)

 ### npm Package
  - express , express-session